-Payments statistics provide information on the access to and use of payment services in the EU countries, as well as on the payment and settlement systems operating in it.
+Payments statistics provide information on the access to and use of payment services in the EU countries, as well as on the payment and settlement systems operating there.

-They comprise indicators on the number of participants in the domestic infrastructures of the payments market and, most importantly, on the volume and value of payments processed via them.
-A comparison of indicators between EU countries highlights the similarities but also the significant differences in transaction practices across countries.
+Specifically, they comprise data indicators on the number of participants in the domestic infrastructures of the payments market and, most importantly, on the volume and value of payments processed via them.
+A comparison of indicators between EU countries highlights the similarities but also the significant differences in transaction practices across jurisdictions.

-These differences between countries reflect differences either in payment cultures or in the time of introduction of innovative payment solutions or in the established way of operation of certain infrastructures.
+These differences reflect variations not only in payment cultures and in the time of introduction of innovative payment solutions, but also in the established way of operation of payment infrastructures.

 Regulatory framework on data collection

-More specifically, since 2014 data are collected in accordance with the provisions of Regulation (EU) No 1409/2013 of the ECB on payments statistics and Guideline ECB/2014/15 on monetary and financial statistics (recast).
-Payment service providers receive a questionnaire they have to complete with data relevant to them.
-The questionnaires are completed according to the methodology and instructions provided by the Bank of Greece to ensure the proper implementation of the above mentioned regulatory framework.
+More specifically, since 2014 data have been collected in accordance with the provisions of Regulation (EU) No 1409/2013 on payments statistics and Guideline ECB/2014/15 on monetary and financial statistics (recast).

-Since 2014, due to the implementation of the new regulatory framework, data are not only collected from credit institutions, but also from payment and e-money institutions.
+Since 2014, data have not only been collected from credit institutions, but also from payment and e-money institutions.